 The total amount of NIHR funding available for this competition will be up to £56 million over a five year period, starting 1 April 2020.

-Applications should be submitted through our online Research Management System.
-The closing date for submission of a Stage 1 application is 11 April 2019 at 13:00.
+Applications were submitted through our online Research Management System.
+The closing date for submission for the Stage 1 application was 11 April 2019 at 13:00.

 An applicant workshop for Stage 1 was held on 11 March 2019.
 Please see the presentations from this workshop in the useful documents section.